theupdateframework/python-tuf/tuf/client/README.md

 #updater.py
-**updater.py** is intended to be the only TUF module that software update systems need to utilize for a low-level integration.
+**updater.py** is intended as the only TUF module that software update systems need to utilize for a low-level integration.
 It provides a single class representing an updater that includes methods to download, install, and verify metadata or target files in a secure manner.
 Importing